-You will need a computer with HydroSoft 2.72 or later installed, and a free RS232 serial port, in order to collect the calibration data.
+You will need a computer with HydroSoft 2.72 or later installed, and a free RS232 serial port (or USB-serial adapter), in order to collect the calibration data.
 For information on setting up and using HydroSoft, see the HydroSoft User's Manual.
-For the $\mu$ and gain calibrations you should locate the computer near the calibration fixture, in a position that allows you to view the screen and type on the keyboard while turning the crank handle on the fixture.
+For the μ and gain calibrations you should locate the computer near the calibration fixture, in a position that allows you to view the screen and type on the keyboard while turning the crank handle on the fixture.